drand/drand-client/README.md

             console.log(`Multibeacon node is healthy and has processed ${health.current} of ${health.expected} rounds`) }

-        // and get the chains it follows const chains = await multiBeaconNode.chains()
+        // get the chains it follows
+        const chains = await multiBeaconNode.chains()
         for (const c of chains) {
             const info = await c.info()
             console.log(`Chain with baseUrl ${c.baseUrl} has a genesis time of ${info.genesis_time}`) }

-        // you can even create clients straight from the chains it returns const latestBeaconsFromAllChains = Promise.all(
+        // and even create clients straight from the chains it returns const latestBeaconsFromAllChains = Promise.all(
                 chains.map(chain => new HttpChainClient(chain, options))
                       .map(client => fetchBeacon(client))